What is a Frontend Engineer?

 Java Programming and Software Engineering Fundamentals

-Duke was one of the only universities that had a program that touched on backend engineering.
+Duke was one of the only universities that had a program that touched on back end engineering.
 Duke is a premium university, and the certificate from completion will shine on resumes.

 Luckily, all of these programs are hosted on Coursera so you can audit if needed.
 We recommend seeing which program resonates most with you before committing and paying the monthly fee.